 - Heroku is easy to use compared to AWS, but our customers tell us Render is even easier.
 You don’t need a CLI or constant invocations of

 git push --force heroku.
 Simply connect your GitHub or GitLab repository on Render’s dashboard and watch every push automatically build and update your app.

-- Render applications can use secret files and shared environment groups, making runtime configuration much more powerful compared to Heroku.
+- Render applications can use secret files and shared environment groups, making runtime configuration much more powerful compared to Heroku apps.

 - Render offers native support for Docker with multi-stage layer caching; all you need is a